-Our vineyards are dry farmed which means we don’t irrigate our vines.
+Our vineyards are dry-farmed, which means we don’t irrigate our vines.
 It is a practice that relies on natural annual rainfall to grow our grapes.
-There are two very important reasons why we dry farm, the first is water conservation, we aim to be a water-friendly winery and the second is grape quality.
+There are two significant reasons we dry farm; the first is water conservation, we aim to be a water-friendly winery, and the second is grape quality.

-By dry farming our grapes we believe it makes for more interesting wines with more minerals and earthy content.
-The grapes grown by dry farming are smaller and the skins are thicker and since a major part of varietal character is in the skin, we get more intense fruit characteristics in our wine.
+By dry-farming our grapes, we believe it makes for more exciting wines with more minerals and earthy content.
+The grapes grown by dry farming are smaller, and the skins are thicker, and since a significant part of the varietal character is in the skin, we get more intense fruit characteristics in our wine.

-Dry farming, especially in California, is a challenge because every year it’s different because of weather and rainfall.
-If you have a wet year you’ll have more grapes with less character, but with dry years you will have more concentrated flavor.
+Dry farming, especially in California, is a challenge because it’s different because of weather and rainfall every year.
+If you have a wet year, you’ll have more grapes with less character, but with dry years you will have a more concentrated flavor.